 I’m an oatmeal kind of person, so I was eating the stuff on a regular basis regardless of breastfeeding or not.
 Well, apparently this helped me out.
 Oatmeal has been said to produce extra breast milk, especially if you eat it every day.

 I don’t eat oatmeal plain, though.
 I’ll usually add milk and water and sugar to sweeten it up.
 You can also add berries or bananas to your morning meal for variety.
 My two favorites, until now, are old fashioned oatmeal and steel cut oats.

 3. Pump an extra 15 minutes after nursing

-Another trick to increase your milk supply is to extend your nursing or pumping session.
+Another trick to increase breast milk is to extend your nursing or pumping session.
 Let’s say you nursed your baby for 20 minutes.
 After you’ve burped and set her down, pump for an extra 15 minutes.
 Even better if you can hand her off to someone else so you can pump immediately.